 Lighthouse 6.0 comes with new and depreciated metrics, as well as a new weighting formula to calculate Performance Scores.
 This new version, along with the announcement that Core Web Metrics will be added to Google’s ranking algorithm in the Google Page Experience update, are clear signs the search giant is emphasizing perceived speed—the speed at which a user perceives a page as loaded.
-The faster users perceive your site to load, the higher you will rank and the more conversions you’ll receive.
+The faster users perceive your site to load, the higher your rank and the more conversions you’ll receive.

 Lighthouse 6.0 scores are based on a weighted average of six user-centric speed metrics.
 First Contentful Paint (FCP), Speed Index (SI), and Largest Contentful Paint (LCP) measure perceived load speed and hold a combined weight of 55% in a website’s Lighthouse score in version 6.
 Another 40% of the score is based on metrics measuring responsiveness, another aspect impacting a user’s perception of speed.
 These include Total Blocking Time (TBT) and Time to Interactive (TTI).
 The last 5% of the score is based on a metric that measures visual stability, called Cumulative Layout Shift (CLS).

 First Meaningful Paint (FMP) and First CPU Idle (FCI) from the Lighthouse 5.7 score were replaced by better metrics to measure speed from a user-centric perspective.
-These are Largest Contentful Paint (LCP) and Total Blocking Time (TBT) in Lighthouse 6.0.
+These are the Largest Contentful Paint (LCP) and Total Blocking Time (TBT) in Lighthouse 6.0.

 First Contentful Paint (FCP)